folio-org/edge-sip2/README.md

 |`optional`|boolean|If a failure is caught while loading the tenant configuration from an optional store, the failure is logged, but the processing does not fail.
 Instead, the tenant configuration will be empty.|
 |`netServerOptions`|JSON object|Configuration options for the server.
 These are Vertx options and are numerous.
 See: [NetServerOptions](https://vertx.io/docs/apidocs/io/vertx/core/net/NetServerOptions.html).|

+Note: edge-sip2 now requires two config files: the main bootstrap sip2.conf and tenant configuration: sip2-tenants.conf.
+The additional config file is required to support multi-tenants and runtime reloading of tenant configuration without restarting the edge-sip2 module.

 Here is a sample sip2-tenants.conf file:
 ```
 {